Robert Bradford (Northern Irish politician): Political career

 Bradford first became involved with unionism in 1971 when he joined the Orange Order.
 From here he became more involved in the political side of the movement and stood as a candidate for the Vanguard Progressive Unionist Party in the 1973 Northern Ireland Assembly election in South Antrim, although he was not elected.
 Bradford was first elected as Member of Parliament for South Belfast in the February 1974 British general election, this time under the banner of the United Ulster Unionist Council (an alliance between the Vanguard, the Democratic Unionist Party and the anti-Brian Faulkner section of the Ulster Unionist Party (UUP) under Harry West), defeating the sitting MP Rafton Pounder, a pro-Faulkner Ulster Unionist.
+Bradford was described in media following his election as a "hardline loyalist".
 His campaign had been openly supported by the far-right National Front, and at a National Front rally in September 1974, Martin Webster read out a letter of solidarity from Bradford.
+Bradford was opposed to power-sharing with the Social Democratic and Labour Party (SDLP) as set out in the Sunningdale Agreement, describing the proposal as "sheer madness".

 Bradford greatly increased his majority in the October election, after Pounder dropped out, and largely maintained this increased majority in 1979.
 Between 1974 and 1978 he sat for the Vanguard Party until in February 1978 he joined the UUP (then often called the Official Unionist Party), along with Vanguard leader Bill Craig and most of the membership.
 He was re-elected in 1979 for the UUP.

+In January 1980 Bradford called for IRA members captured by British security forces to be summarily executed as "saboteurs and spies".

 He was described as a religious and political hardliner, identifying with British Israelism.
 In one of his speeches he said the causes of the problems in Northern Ireland were down to the Roman Catholic Church, Marxism, and ecumenical confusion.